Antipode-SOSP23/.github/profile/README.md

 ## SOSP 23

+**NOTE for AE:** In the shepherding process we were requested an additional plot.
+We are in the development process of that.

 Here is a quick rundown on how you can obtain the main results from the SOSP23 paper.
 There are currently 3 main results that come from 3 different repos:
 - [Antipode @ Post-Notification](https://github.com/Antipode-SOSP23/antipode-post-notification)